AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab1.md

-# 1. Azure IoT Academy Month Two Day Two - Get started with a sample scenario in Azure Digital Twins Explorer
+# 1. Azure IoT Academy Month Two Day Two

 This hands on lab seeks to introduce the student to the following Azure Services and Technologies: